S-a-m-K/cyclistic_case_study/README.md

 <img width="999" alt="image" src="https://github.com/user-attachments/assets/35824339-e871-4e8e-81f9-a90730ce95bc">

-When it comes to the average driving time per hour, members drive for less time than casual drivers.
-For members, it is an average of 10 to 11 minutes.
-For casual riders, the average driving time is 20 minutes.
+When it comes to average riding time per hour, members ride for less time than casual riders.
+Members average 10 to 11 minutes per ride, while casual riders have an average riding time of 20 minutes.

 <img width="990" alt="image" src="https://github.com/user-attachments/assets/dc992fae-9a66-4d21-a99d-93c893202151">

-In the weekday view, the members always show the same driving behavior.
-The driving time from Monday to Sunday is on average 10-12 minutes.
-For the casual riders, however, the driving length increases more and more towards the weekend.
+"In the weekday view, members consistently exhibit the same riding behavior, with an average ride time of 10-12 minutes from Monday to Sunday.
+In contrast, the ride duration for casual riders increases as the weekend approaches."

 <img width="985" alt="image" src="https://github.com/user-attachments/assets/e698e4c2-611a-43c2-931a-a310f29e7219">

-Note that the average ride time of members does not change throughout the month.
-For casual riders, ride time changes in spring, which is probably due to the temperature.
-In general, casual riders ride about twice as long as members.
-In turn, members ride much more often than casual riders.

-Perhaps members use the bikes for commuting and casual riders use the bikes for leisure purposes.
+In contrast, casual riders experience variations in ride time during spring, likely due to temperature changes.
+Generally, casual riders have about twice the ride time of members, while members tend to ride much more frequently than casuals.
+This suggests that members primarily use the bikes for commuting, whereas casual riders use them for leisure purposes.

-However, to better understand the differences, one can analyze the start and destination stations.
+However, to better understand the differences between these two groups, we need to analyze the start and destination stations."
-Let's check which stations are used the most.

 <img width="1001" alt="image" src="https://github.com/user-attachments/assets/68928be2-b553-4771-ad9f-fb1edc402469">

-The analysis of the start and destination stations supports my assumption.
-Members often started their rides from residential areas, universities, schools, banks, factories, and railway stations.
-Casual riders, on the other hand, chose to start from recreational areas such as parks, ports, aquariums, beaches, and museums.
-The same trend is observed in the destination stations.
+"The analysis of the start and end stations shows that members often begin their rides in residential areas, universities, schools, banks, factories, and railway stations.
+Casual riders, on the other hand, tend to start from recreational areas such as parks, ports, aquariums, beaches, and museums.
+This trend is also reflected in the destination stations.

-So I come to the conclusion that members largely use the bikes for their daily commute, while casual riders mostly use them for leisure activities.
+Based on this, I conclude that members primarily use the bikes for their daily commute, while casual riders mostly use them for leisure activities."

 ### Summary: